 Let’s get straight to the point.
 You have a bona fide business need.
-There is a pain-point in the business community that can be solved with some Commercial Off the Shelf (COT) technology.
-You do the research and discover a certain software brand name that can solve the problem.
+A pain point in the business community can be solved with Commercial Off The Shelf (COTS) technology.
+You conduct research and discover a software brand name that can solve the problem.
 How do you go from zero, nada, scratch, to an implemented solution?
-In this article, I will give an example of how this process works, from cradle-to-grave.
-This is a higher-level overview and not comprehensive.
-Each step in this article can be expanded to pages of content; however, I will paint broad strokes and just give a high-level overview of the process.
+This article will show how this process works, from the cradle to the grave.
+This is a higher-level overview and is not comprehensive.
+Each step in this article can be expanded to pages of content; however, I will paint broad strokes and give a high-level overview of the process.

 First things first.
-You can’t do anything without money planned – a budget, or a line item that says you have money to even pursue this type of solution.
+You can’t do anything without money planned — a budget or a line item that says you have money even to pursue this type of solution.
 Someone in your organization maintains a planned budget.
 You must, in advance, let that person know you plan on purchasing software.
-This is tricky because you may not know exactly what you need today.
+This is tricky because you may not know precisely what you need today.
 How do you tell the budget authority you want XXX dollars if you don’t know the exact costs?
-Truth be told, you can base it off of best-effort estimates.
+You can base it on best-effort estimates.
 Perhaps, you have a yearly budget you can go off.
-Maybe you spend $800,000 per year on licenses for the company and that money can be divided into many products or services.
-Perhaps, you have a pretty good understanding that you want software that is commercially available and has a price tag online to base this off.
+Maybe you spend $800,000 per year on company licenses, which can be divided into many products or services.
+Perhaps you have a pretty good understanding that you want commercially available software with a price tag online to base this off.
 The point is, you need money.
-There is not a single correct method, it’s whatever methods your organization can support and defend.
+There is not a single correct method; it’s whatever methods your organization can support and defend.

-It is necessary to understand the pain-points of the end-user of the software.
-What problem are you really trying to solve?
+It is necessary to understand the software’s end-user’s pain points.
+What problem are you trying to solve?
 Ask yourself a few of these questions first:

 - Do we even need to do these processes?

 - Can we automate the processes with in-house solutions or open-source solutions?

 - Is the economic cost worth the automation?